Drought in India: Impact of El Niño

 All such episodes of severe drought correlate with El Niño–Southern Oscillation (ENSO) events.
 El Niño-related droughts have also been implicated in periodic declines in Indian agricultural output.
 Nevertheless, ENSO events that have coincided with abnormally high sea surfaces temperatures in the Indian Ocean—in one instance during 1997 and 1998 by up to 3 °C (5 °F)—have resulted in increased oceanic evaporation, resulting in unusually wet weather across India.
-Such anomalies have occurred during a sustained warm spell that began in the 1990s.
-A contrasting phenomenon is that, instead of the usual high pressure air mass over the southern Indian Ocean, an ENSO-related oceanic low pressure convergence center forms; it then continually pulls dry air from Central Asia, desiccating India during what should have been the humid summer monsoon season.
-This reversed air flow causes India's droughts.
+Such anomalies occurred during a sustained warm spell that began in the 1990s.
+A contrasting phenomenon is that, instead of the usual high-pressure air mass over the southern Indian Ocean, an ENSO-related oceanic low-pressure convergence center forms; it then continually pulls dry air from Central Asia, desiccating India during what should have been the humid summer monsoon season.
+This reversed airflow causes India's droughts.
 The extent that an ENSO event raises sea surface temperatures in the central Pacific Ocean influences the degree of drought.
-Around 43 per cent of El Niño events are followed by drought in India.
+Around 43 percent of El Niño events are followed by drought in India.